nbloomf/hakyll-shortcode/README.md

 # hakyll-shortcode

-This module aims to approximate the functionality of WordPress shortcodes.
-It's intended to be used with the Hakyll static site generator, but this is not required.
+This module aims to approximate the functionality of WordPress shortcodes for [Hakyll](https://jaspervdj.be/hakyll/) sites.

 Shortcodes are strings of the form

 ``[tag attr1='val1' attr2='val2' ... attrN='valN']``

 which get expanded at compile time, typically into an ``iframe``.
-Attributes can be in any order.
-Values must be quoted with ``'``, ``"``, ``‘’``, or ``“”`` and nested quotes can be escaped with ``\``.
-Constraints on values are encoded as types to guard against XSS.
+They provide a nice user interface on top of fiddly embed APIs.

-The module exports a function ``expandShortcodes`` with signature ``ShortcodeService -> String -> String``.
+The module exports two functions:

+* ``expandShortcodes`` with signature ``ShortcodeService -> String -> String``.
 Acceptable values for ``ShortcodeService`` are ``YouTube`` and ``GeoGebra``, with more to come.
-We also provide ``expandAllShortcodes``, which expands all implemented shortcodes.
+* ``expandAllShortcodes``, which expands all implemented shortcodes.

-We do our best to validate input and sanitize the rendered HTML.
+We try really hard to validate input and sanitize the rendered HTML.
 But this library is not well tested yet, so be very very careful before using this with untrusted input.

 # The Shortcodes